 - b.
 "Non-Essential Personnel" are employees, contractors, volunteers, or others who provide services onsite at a Residential Facility but who do not perform treatment, maintenance, support, or administrative tasks deemed essential to the healthcare mission of the Residential Facility.
 Refer to the COVID-19 Guidance for more information.
-Nothing in this Order prohibits a resident from seeking care at any Residential Facility or at any clinic or other location providing health care or other services on the Residential Facility's Premises. - c.
-"Non-Essential Resident Movement" means travel off, onto, or within the Residential Facility's Premises by a resident other than for specific treatment or pressing legal purposes as described more fully in the COVID-19 Guidance. - d.
-"Premises" includes without limitation the buildings, grounds, facilities, driveways, parking areas, and public spaces within the legal boundaries of each Residential Facility listed in Section 20 below. - "COVID-19 Symptom" means a symptom consistent with SARS-CoV-2 e. infection.
+Nothing in this Order prohibits a resident from seeking care at any Residential Facility or at any clinic or other location providing health care or other services on the Residential Facility's Premises. - e.b."Non-Essential Resident Movement" means travel off, onto, or within the Residential Facility's Premises by a resident other than for specific treatment or pressing legal purposes as described more fully in the COVID-19 Guidance. - d.c.
+"Premises" includes without limitation the buildings, grounds, facilities, driveways, parking areas, and public spaces within the legal boundaries of each Residential Facility listed in Section 2015 below. - e.
+"COVID-19 Symptom" means a symptom consistent with SARS-CoV-2 infection.
 At the time this Order is issued, that list includes for individuals 18 years or older any of the following symptoms which is not explained by another condition or diagnosis: temperature greater than 100.4F (38.0C); cough; sore throat; shortness of breath; chills; headache; body aches; fatigue; loss of smell or taste; diarrhea; runny nose; nasal congestion; or other symptoms if there is associated clinical concern for COVID-19.
-For those younger than 18 years, "COVID-19 Symptom" means any of the following symptoms which is not explained by another condition or diagnosis: temperature greater than 100.4F (38.0C); sore throat; new uncontrolled cough that causes difficulty breathing (for youth with chronic allergic/asthmatic cough, a change in their cough from baseline); diarrhea, vomiting, or abdominal pain; new onset of severe headache, especially with a fever; or other symptoms if there is associated clinical concern for COVID-19. - 19.
+For those younger than 18 years, "COVID-19 Symptom" means any of the following symptoms which is not explained by another condition or diagnosis: temperature greater than 100.4F (38.0C); sore throat; new uncontrolled cough that causes difficulty breathing (for youth with chronic allergic/asthmatic cough, a change in their cough from baseline); diarrhea, vomiting, or abdominal pain; new onset of severe headache, especially with a fever; or other symptoms if there is associated clinical concern for COVID-19. - d.
 Licensing Entity Notification.
 Each Residential Facility must within 12 hours of receipt of this Order notify its respective licensing entity (whether the California Department of Public Health or otherwise) of the existence of this Order regarding the Residential Facility.
 And as noted in Section 5 above, if a facility is unable to offer any form of Allowed Visitation (other than temporarily based on short-term staffing or other conditions), it must notify CCL with an explanation of why it is unable to offer such visitation.
+"COVID-19 Symptom" means a symptom consistent with SARS-CoV-2 infection.
+A list of current COVID-19 Symptoms can be found online at www.sfcdcp.org/covid19symptoms.

-20. List of Residential Facilities.
-This Order applies to each facility listed below (each a Residential Facility):
+18.15.
+List of Residential Facilities.
+This Order applies to each facility listed below, as well as to any new facility of that type licensed by CDSS as such, even if not listed (each a "Residential Facility);"):